-It is important to stress that the Partnership's budget and work plan are continuously in flux.
-With only the EPA annual allocation as a constant income source, the Partnership must constantly work to develop new projects and find new funds, and Partnership staff are continuously working with possible new funding partners and applying for new awards.
+It is important to stress that the Partnership's budget and work plan are always in flux.
+With only the EPA annual allocation as a constant income source, the Partnership is continuously working with possible new funding partners and applying for new awards.
 New projects are always in the pipeline, and staffing allocations of time and budget shift frequently to meet new obligations as additional funds are secured.
 This means that the work plan that will be approved by the Implementation Committee in May 2019 may be adjusted when full funding is known to reflect the Partnership's actual work during October 2019 to September 2020.
 Any such adjustments to EPA NEP funding will be documented in an amendment to the budget and work plan, approved by EPA.